Table of Contents

 Alternative putting mats review

 The one downside to the PuttOut mat is the 6-foot range you are limited to.
 This is fine and is the best option for the space I have, but if you want a putting mat of similar quality, but with a range of 10 or 13-feet check out the WellPutt putting mat range here.
+Or check out our Perfect Practice Putting Mat review.

 If you want to learn more check out our full WellPutt putting mat review.
-Or for a full run down of the best putting greens check out our best indoor putting mats review.
+Or for a full run down of the best putting greens check out our best indoor putting greens review.
 That concluding our putting mat review, next onto a great putting aid you can use when you practice putting indoors.

 The Puttout pressure trainer is one of the hottest putting training aids on the market.
 It aims to simulate the way a golf ball interacts with a real golf hole, allowing a simple way to practice putting at home.